srjsoftware/ASVS/4.0/en/0x11-V2-Authentication.md

 Nota: O objetivo de permitir que o usuário veja sua senha ou veja o último caractere temporariamente é melhorar a usabilidade do registro de credenciais, particularmente em torno do uso de senhas mais longas, frases-passe e gerenciadores de senhas.
 Outra razão para incluir o requerimento é para deter ou prevenir relatórios de teste desnecessariamente requerendo que organizações sobreponham o comportamento padrão do campo de senha da plataforma para remover essa moderna experiência de segurança amigável ao usuário.

-## V2.2 General Authenticator Requirements
+## V2.2 Requerimentos de Autenticador Gerais

 Authenticator agility is essential to future-proof applications.
 Refactor application verifiers to allow additional authenticators as per user preferences, as well as allowing retiring deprecated or unsafe authenticators in an orderly fashion.

 NIST considers email and SMS as ["restricted" authenticator types](https://pages.nist.gov/800-63-FAQ/#q-b1), and they are likely to be removed from NIST 800-63 and thus the ASVS at some point the future.
 Applications should plan a roadmap that does not require the use of email or SMS.